-Interior designer Carleton Varney is associated with the restoration and decoration of Grand Hotel as well as many other hotels and resorts all over the world including Dromoland and Ashford Castles in Ireland; The Waldorf Towers and Plaza Hotel in New York; The Breakers in Palm Beach and the Greenbrier in West Virginia.
+Carleton Varney is one of America’s best known interior designers and president of Dorothy Draper & Co. in New York City, the oldest established interior design firm in the United States.
+In addition to being associated with the restoration and decoration of Grand Hotel, he has done the same for many other hotels and resorts all over the world including Dromoland and Ashford Castles in Ireland; The Waldorf Towers and Plaza Hotel in New York City; The Breakers in Palm Beach and the Greenbrier in West Virginia.
 In years past he was the design consultant to the Carter Presidential Library and for numerous functions at the White House.
-He also restored and redecorated the Official Vice President’s Residence in Washington D.C., the Governor’s Mansion in West Virginia, and the U.S. Embassy in Tokyo.
+He also restored and redecorated the Official Vice President’s Residence in Washington D.C., the Governor’s Mansion in West Virginia and the U.S. Embassy in Tokyo.

-His versatility in design can be seen in the wide range of products that bear his mark, ranging from furniture, lamps, dinnerware, crystal, and linen designs.
+Carleton’s versatility in design can be seen in the wide range of products that bear his mark, ranging from furniture, lamps, dinnerware, crystal and linen designs.
 His own line of fabric designs, launched under the name Carleton Varney by the Yard, grace the private residences of his impressive roster of clients, which include superstars from the worlds of entertainment, fashion and business.